emerging-welfare/ie-tools-test-on-India-b1/README.md

 ## Tool 2: NeuroNER

-This package uses Spacy within.
+This package uses Spacy as the default tokenizer (a tokenizer is used only if input is of BRAT format).
 It contains a pretrained model, Conll data and a Glove word vector model.

 ### Requirements
 - python, tensorflow, pycorenlp